CORE LEADERSHIP TEAM

 SCHNEEDA THORPE YEAR 1 TEACHING ASSISTANT, MIDDAY SUPERVISOR, EARLYBIRDS & OWLS ASSISTANT

-Schneeda lives locally and is a dedicated mother of two and also a grandmother.
+Schneeda lives locally and is a dedicated mother of three and also a grandmother.
 She works at the Belham in a number of roles.
 Shneeda is passionate about supporting the young people in her community and has spent time volunteering with vulnerable young women - assisting with their education and personal needs.
 Shneeda is very much enjoying her time at the Belham Primary School.

-ETIENNE THOMPSON OWLS ASSISTANT
+JESSICA THOMPSON TEACHING ASSISTANT

-ABOSEDE AKANGBE MIDDAY SUPERVISOR & OWLS ASSISTANT
+ABOSEDE AKANGBE OWLS ASSISTANT

-Abosede has been taking care of primary school children for almost 20 years, both in and outside the school system.
+Abosede has been taking care of primary school children for 20 years, both in and outside the school system.
 She was in the teaching profession overseas and after moving to the UK, worked as a nursery assistant and cover teaching assistant before joining the Belham, where she loves helping the students to become responsible individuals.

 ANGELA GAYLE MIDDAY SUPERVISOR & OWLS ASSISTANT